 Hovertank 3D / Catacomb 3D / Wolfenstein 3D

 In 1991 id released two sudo-3D games titled Hovertank 3D and Catacomb 3D (the third of 6 titles in the series), both built using an extremely primitive version of the engine used to develop Wolfenstein 3D, with Catacomb having the advancement of texture mapping.
 The games are notable for being some of the very first 3D looking games to hit the market that didn’t render at an incredibly slow speed.
-They were fast paced action games that felt good and not like the sluggish tech demos 3D-seeking gamers were stuck with at the time.
+They were fast-paced action games that felt good and not like the sluggish tech demos 3D-seeking gamers were stuck with at the time.
 Wolfenstein 3D was the natural and more well-known progression of these two titles and was the chaotic calm before the storm that would be the release of DOOM just a year later.

 Wolfenstein 3D was inspired by the early 80s Castle Wolfenstein titles from Muse Software, whilst enquiring about licensing the name to develop a sequel the team learned that Muse were no more and the trademark had lapsed, so after purchasing the copyright they were free to develop their own sequel with complete Nazi slaughtering creative freedom.
-Using an enhanced version of the engine used to develop the 3D Hovertank and Catacomb titles, Carmack developed a way to increase the speed and resolution of the game by using ray casting to only render the graphics in the players line of site.
+Using an enhanced version of the engine used to develop the 3D Hovertank and Catacomb titles, Carmack developed a way to increase the speed and resolution of the game by using ray casting to only render the graphics in the players' line of sight.

 Released through Apogee in May 1992, Wolfenstein 3D smashed id’s Commander Keen’s sales record 20 times over and by the end of 1993 had sold over 100,000 copies, just in shareware upgrades.
-An official expansion ‘Spear of Destiny’ was released in September of that same year and 10 official ports of the game have be released for various old and modern platforms over the years with 10 more unofficial ports in existence.
+An official expansion ‘Spear of Destiny’ was released in September of that same year and 10 official ports of the game have been released for various old and modern platforms over the years with 10 more unofficial ports in existence.
 Wolfenstein 3D has received various spin-offs and sequels, including 2001’s Return to Castle Wolfenstein, 2003’s Wolfenstein: Enemy Territory, 2008’s Wolfenstein RPG, 2009’s Wolfenstein, 2014’s Wolfenstein: The New Order, 2015’s Wolfenstein: The Old Blood, 2017’s Wolfenstein II: The New Colossus and 2019’s Wolfenstein: Youngblood and Wolfenstein: Cyberpilot.

 After finishing the Spear of Destiny episodes for Wolfenstein 3D, id were largely bored of the style and wanted to do something darker.
 Negotiations began to base the game on the ‘Alien’ license but these fell through due to conflicts surrounding levels of creative freedom.
-Instead the team decided to create their own new IP and take inspiration from Dungeons & Dragons, Evil Dead and Aliens, originally referring to it as “Green and Pissed” but switched to DOOM based on a Tom Cruise line in the movie The Color of Money.
+Instead, the team decided to create their own new IP and take inspiration from Dungeons & Dragons, Evil Dead and Aliens, originally referring to it as “Green and Pissed” but switched to DOOM based on a Tom Cruise line in the movie The Color of Money.
 DOOM would separate itself from Wolfenstein not just in its more horror influenced style, but with its variation in grounded and airborne enemies, vertical platforms and support for multiplayer deathmatches.
 The game also had a very heavy metal feel, with music tracks by Bobby Prince that were more than inspired by songs from bands such as Metallica, Slayer, Ozzy Osbourne, AC/DC, Judas Priest, Pantera and Alice in Chains.

 Releasing once again via shareware (but this time independently) in 1993, DOOM was a global phenomenon and inspired a generation of gamers.
-However those opposed to violence in video games and religious groups blamed the title for mass shootings in America, which alongside titles such as Mortal Kombat and Night Trap forced the formation of the ESRB ratings board that we still use today.
+However, those opposed to violence in video games and religious groups blamed the title for mass shootings in America, which alongside titles such as Mortal Kombat and Night Trap forced the formation of the ESRB rating board that we still use today.
 DOOM had arguably the biggest impact on the industry in gaming history, spawning countless clones and pushing the 3D game movement in all the right directions.
 More than 10 official ports have been released to classic and modern consoles alike and has been unofficially ported on various systems from calculators to digital fridges.
 DOOM was followed up in 1994 with its sequel DOOM II, Final DOOM in 1996, DOOM 64 in 1997, DOOM 3 in 2004, mobile games such as 2005’s DOOM RPG and 2009’s DOOM Resurrection and DOOM II RPG, DOOM 3’s remaster “BFG Edition” in 2012, the first reboot simply titled DOOM in 2016, the VR game DOOM VFR in 2017 and lastly DOOM Eternal in 2020.

 Using the engine used to create DOOM, relatively new development studio Raven were working on a new game titled Heretic, produced by id Software’s very own John Romero with id acting as the studio’s publisher.
 It was among one of the first first-person shooters that allowed vertical looking, unlike the static horizontal looking seen in id’s Wolfenstein and DOOM titles.
 Heretic was released in 1994 and featured much more of a fantasy theme, more akin to Dungeons & Dragons than Alien.
 Heretic was successful enough to spawn a direct sequel with Heretic II in 1998 as well as loosely based sequels Hexen: Beyond Heretic in 1995 and Hexen II in 1997.